xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. question

-**I have a local user with the same username than a LDAP user but which has been manually created in TYPO3.
+**I have a local user with the same username as a LDAP user but which has been manually created in TYPO3.
 Which password will be taken into account?**

 .. answer